Jesus Teachings Material

 .
 A figure of speech in the Hebrew culture which means to go about living or doing business as usual.

 .
 Worldly self-identity, false ego, and mundane pattern of life.
-Through a natural but everyday process as children in this world we build our self-identity upon parents, others, and things.
+Through a natural but everyday process as children in this world we build our self-identity and life pattern and direction upon parents, others, and things.
 This leaves us with it centered on status symbols, be they tangible or intangible−material possessions, our abilities and accomplishments, relationships, and social standing.
 With our minds or spirits focused on the things of this world, we are programmed to see ourselves as mortal, and with the limited value implied by these externals, rather than seeing ourselves as children of God (Gods) with unlimited value and potential.

 .
 The day of Christ's crucifixion.